globalgov/manydata/README.md

   checks, preparing replication scripts, and writing the next grant application.

+Please see the vignette below for a quick overview:

 <a href="https://github.com/globalgov/manydata/blob/develop/man/figures/cheatsheet.pdf"><img src="https://raw.githubusercontent.com/globalgov/manydata/develop/man/figures/cheatsheet.png" width="525" height="378"/></a>

 ## Call ‘many’ packages

-Once installed, the `call_` functions can be used to discover the ‘many packages’ currently available and/or download or update these packages when needed.
+Once `{manydata}` is installed, the `call_` functions can be used to discover the ‘many packages’ currently available and/or download or update these packages when needed.
 For this, the `call_packages()` can be used.

 ``` r
 library(manydata)